 Gardening.
 Despite the pungency of its bulb, the onion plant have beautiful white to purple flowers, and it is a popular ornamental in home gardens.

 Cleaning.
-Onion can remove rust from kitchen utensils by rubbing them against a bulb cut in half a few times.
+Onion can remove kitchen utensils' rust by rubbing them against a bulb cut in half a few times.

 - Exploring the Nutrition and Health Benefits of Functional Foods, p.
 354